Generating Class-Level Integration Tests Using Call Site Information: Empirical evaluation

 To sample the classes under test, we first extract pairs of \texttt{caller} and \texttt{callee} classes (\ie pairs with interaction calls) in each project.
 Then, we remove pairs that contain trivial classes, \ie classes where the caller and callee methods have no decision point (\ie with cyclomatic complexity equal to one).
 This is because methods with no decision points can be covered with single method calls at the unit testing level.
 Note that similar filtering based on code complexity has been used and recommended in the related literature~\cite{Campos2017, molina2018java, Panichella2018}.
 From the remaining pairs, we sampled 140 distinct pairs of classes from the five projects in total, which offers a good balance between generalization (\ie the number of pairs to consider) and statistical power (\ie the number of executions of each tool against each class or pair of classes).
 We performed the sampling to have classes with a broad range of complexity and coupling.
 In our sampling procedure, each selected class pair includes either the classes with the highest cyclomatic complexity or the mosts coupled classes.
-The numbers of pairs selected from each project are reported in Table~\ref{tab:projects}.
-The least and most complex classes in the selected class pairs have one and 5,034 branching nodes, respectively.
-Also, the caller class of the least and most coupled class pairs contain one and 453 call sites to the callee class, respectively.
+The numbers of pairs selected from each project are reported in Table~\ref{tab:projects} (column \texttt{\#}), as well as the average cyclomatic complexity ($\overline{cc}$) of the caller and the callee, the average number ($\overline{count}$) of calls from the caller to the callee, and the minimum ($min$), average ($\overline{count}$), and maximum ($max$) number of coupled branches.
 Each pair of caller and callee classes represents a target for \cling.

+As reported in Table~\ref{tab:projects}, \cling did not identify any coupled-branches for three pairs of classes (one in \texttt{mockito} and two in \texttt{time}).
+This is due to the absence of target branches in either the caller or the callee, resulting in no couple of branches to cover.
+Those three pairs have been excluded from the results.

-Our replication package \cite{Derakhshanfar2020}\footnote{\url{https://github.com/STAMP-project/Cling-application}} contains the list of class pairs sampled for our study, their detailed statistics (\ie cyclomatic complexity and the number of interaction calls), and the project versions.
+Our replication package \cite{Derakhshanfar2020} contains the list of class pairs sampled for our study, their detailed statistics (\ie cyclomatic complexity and the number of interaction calls), and the project versions.